-Maintenance of rates requires compliance with the Rate Resolution.
-The bankruptcy confirmed Plan of Adjustment (see Note T) included the Commission's obligation to comply with the Rate Resolution, as approved and adopted by the Commission on September 23, 2013.
+Maintenance of rates requires compliance with the Rate Resolution, as approved and adopted by the Commission on September 23, 2013.
 The Rate Resolution sets forth the existing approved rate structure for the Jefferson County sewer system including rates, charges and fees for users (user charges) of the sewer system.
 The Rate Resolution also includes modifications to such user charges effective November 1, 2013, and annually thereafter through the remaining term of the 2013 Sewer Warrants.

-The Commission implemented the November 1, 2014, sewer user charge increases in accordance with the Rate Resolution.
+The Commission implemented the October 1, 2015, sewer user charge increases in accordance with the Rate Resolution.
 (Also see Note S - Subsequent Events).